 1. Let them know you took their advice

 After a conversation or meeting, often a networking contact with share some helpful advice.
-Perhaps they share a recommended contact for you to reach out to, suggest an article or book to read, refer you to an open position or another step.
+Perhaps they share a recommended contact for you to reach out to, suggest an article or book to read, refer you to an open position, website or other steps.
 After you take their advice, follow up to let them know how it went, your thoughts or the action you took.
 This tells them you value their information and respect their advice but it also may lead to other suggestions and next steps.

 Dear (alumni name),

 Thanks again for the phone call a couple weeks ago.
 Like you mentioned, I reached out to (referral name) to ask about….
-I am hoping to meet with him soon so I can learn more.
-I also made those resume formatting changes you suggested and its ready for applications.
-If you have any other advice for my job search, please let me know as I continue to look for full-time positions.
+I am hoping to meet with him/her soon so I can learn more.
+I also made those resume formatting changes you suggested and my resume is now ready for future applications.
+If you have any additional advice for my job search, please let me know as I continue to look for full-time positions.

 2. Share an updated resume, improved GPA or your next career goals

 If it has been a little while since you spoke, you can find a “reason” to contact them again when you have updates.
 Maybe you have information on a recent experience/class/skill, improved your GPA or made improvements to your resume.
 Share the milestone with them!

 It's been a little while since we last spoke so I wanted to share a few updates with you.
 The fall semester went great, and I was proud to be awarded at 3.5 GPA and Dean’s list.
 This has already been updated on my resume, which also includes additional description of the projects I have been working on with the Baja SAE club.
 I am now focused on preparing for an internship search and hoped we could connect again about any advice or next steps you would suggest for me.
 Do you have time in the next week or two to talk more?

 3. Non-responder follow up